PLCnext/CppExamples/Examples/BufferedExchange/README.md

 1. In PLCnext Engineer, create a new project and include the "BufferedExchange.pcwlx" in the project.
 1. Instantiate the "BufferedExchangeProgram" under a previously defined task.
-1. Download the PLCnext Engineer project to the PLCnext Control.
+1. Download the PLCnext Engineer project to the PLCnext Control device.

 ## Application Description